 By spending some time on the Internet, you can locate good deals and/or vacation packages.
 If a hotel is not within your budget, try services like Airbnb or Vrbo, where you can rent a room or entire house in your vacation location.
 Another benefit of renting a house or apartment is that you have access to a kitchen, which means you can cook more for yourself and save on food and dining expenses (which, as you can recall, is the second most expensive category on vacation).

 While the high costs are typically known, the little extras also add up.
 Yet, these items are less easy to estimate as they vary greatly.
 Even if you don’t know the exact cost for these items, you can at least set the maximum amount you have left over after the big expenses, so you are able to remain within the budget you set.

 - Cell phone bills

-Searching early means that you have more availability (less demand = less cost) and you can avoid traveling during peak seasons.
-Planning early also means that you have more time to determine how much you have to save each month in anticipation for your getaway.
+Searching early means that you have more availability (less demand = less cost), and you can avoid traveling during peak seasons.
+Planning early also means that you have more time to determine how much you have to save each month in anticipation of your getaway.

 More Costs to Consider